-Welcome to History Hub, a nonprofit digital textbook with chapters covering 1492-2017, roughly the period on the one-year Cosmic Calendar between 11:59:58 and midnight on December 31st.
-Those two seconds correspond to 500+ fascinating, tragic and triumphant years of American history that you must engage to become a serious citizen.
+Welcome to History Hub, a nonprofit digital textbook with chapters covering 1492-2020, roughly the period on the one-year Cosmic Calendar between 11:59:58 and midnight on December 31st.
+Those two seconds correspond to 500+ fascinating, tragic, and triumphant years of American history that you must engage to become a serious citizen.
 History sheds essential light and perspective on voting, debating, working, consuming, selling, raising families, relating with others, and imagining the future.
-History provides context, the key to understanding.
+History provides context, the key to understanding the present and future.
 Without seeing a bigger picture, we can’t understand why things happen or know what to do next any more than we can grasp the plot of a movie from a still frame.
-We’re no better off as a society than a person with amnesia.
-Employers report that, while they appreciate practical training, they also want graduates who can think and write; we’ll do both in this course.
+We’re no better off as a society than a person with amnesia and don’t grasp that there’s nothing inevitable about the present.
+Virtually everything is historically contingent.
+When navigating the present, answers are often found in the past.
+Employers report that, while they appreciate practical training, they also want graduates who can think and write.
+We’ll do both in this course.
+We’ll consider all the 5 W’s (who, what, when, where, and why), but we’re most concerned with the last: why — that’s when you move beyond facts to interpretation.
 The History Hub textbook chapters present an unvarnished look at American history and analyze interpretive controversies.
-They support 1301 & 1302 survey courses at Austin Community College and guidelines of the Texas Higher Education Coordinating Board and American Historical Association.
-Also on tap are free lectures, maps, videos, newspaper archives, timelines, Census stats, and sites where top thinkers write and argue about the past.
+They support 1301 & 1302 survey courses at Austin Community College and guidelines of the Texas Higher Education Coordinating Board and American Historical Association discipline core.
+Also on tap are free lectures, maps, videos, podcasts, newspaper archives, timelines, Census stats, and sites where top thinkers write and argue about the past.

 Grade Level: Lower-Division College